Atlantic’s Final Big Bets

 In our final years, we made a series of big grants, several of which will outlive Atlantic after it ceases operations in 2020.
 Designed to address 21st Century problems and produce significant, lasting results in fields and places where we had long been involved, these culminating “big bets” build upon our 35 years of program investments.

-Atlantic Fellows Program
+Atlantic Fellows® Program

-The Global Brain Health Institute
+Based at the Global Brain Health Institute

 Atlantic Fellows for Health Equity in South Africa

-Transformative Leaders for Health Equity
+Atlantic Fellows for Health Equity

 The Atlantic Institute